shriram/anonymous-recursive-function/README.md

         1
         (* n •
 ```
 whoops!
-Well, you can now *emph* wrap it in `rec`, choosing the name you'd like:
+Well, you can now *wrap* it in `rec`, choosing the name you'd like:
 ```
 (rec fact
   (λ (n)